ubccr/akrr/docker/hpcc/README.md

 *Note: This might not be optimized in terms of space, I'm unsure exactly which files are or are not needed to run HPCC*

 Then all you have to do is put the hpcc-1.5.0 into the execs directory and you should be able to build and run the Docker.
 If you are using a different version of hpcc you might need to change the HPCC\_EXE\_FULL\_PATH variable in the Dockerfile.

+## Setup of this directoy
+- Dockerfile - the thing that makes the Docker image
+- execs - location of akrr scripts and hpcc binary
+	- bin - location of akrr help scripts
+	- misc - location of file to make the hpcc binary with (in my case)
+	- hpcc-1.5.0 - directory with the hpcc binary to run (self provided if getting this from git)
+- inputs/hpcc - location of various possible inputs for hpcc
+- scripts - location of run script called when docker image is run
+- original\_notes.md - original notes as I was setting up the docker image - might be helpful for some more info